When to Seal Asphalt Driveway? A Quick Guide

 Weather-wise sealing yields the best results in terms of protection and appearance because it allows the sealant to adhere and cure more effectively.
 The ideal weather to seal an asphalt driveway is dry and mild, with temperatures between 50°F and 80°F (10°C to 27°C).
 Avoid extreme heat or cold, as they can impact the effectiveness of the sealer.
 Additionally, ensure there is no rain forecast for at least 24-48 hours after application to allow for proper drying.

-How long does asphalt sealer last?
+How long does the asphalt sealer last?

 The longevity of asphalt sealer varies based on factors like climate, usage, and application quality.
 Generally, a high-quality asphalt sealer can last 2 to 3 years on average before requiring reapplication.
 Harsh weather conditions, heavy traffic, or improper application may shorten its lifespan.